ODIN-fire/odin-rs/odin_build/doc/odin_build.md

 ...
 ```

-The `embedded_resource` feature should be transitive - if the resource crate in turn depends on other ODIN resource crates we have to pass-down the feature as in `embedded_resources = ["❬other-odin-crate❭/embedded_resources" ...]
+The `embedded_resource` feature should be transitive - if the resource crate in turn depends on other ODIN resource crates we have to pass-down the feature like so: `embedded_resources = ["❬other-odin-crate❭/embedded_resources" …]`

 ### (1) creation of embedded resource data
 This step uses a build script of the resource crate to generate embedded resource code by calling functions from `odin_built`, showing its role as a build-time library crate: